cecois/milljek/_posts/2007-08-30-spatial-track-the-kinks-holloway-jail.md

 She went and took the rap for him.<br />
 Now she's impaled in Holloway jail</div>

 ...Uh-huh, uh-huh.
 And who is "Frankie"?
 A spiv, is he?
 Not sure how to say this, mate, but it sounds like <em>Frankie's</em> baby is in Holloway Jail.
-Because "you" are nowhere to be found in this tale except in its telling, and your baby is living a hell by her own account because "she went and took the rap" for this dude.
+Because "you" are nowhere to be found in this tale except in its telling, and your baby is living a hell because "she went and took the rap" for this dude.
 Hate the player, not the game?

 # MAPPING IT
-HM Prison Holloway, London.
+<span data-target="milleria" data-id="gD4" class="trigger">HM Prison Holloway, London</span>.
 Still standing, sounds like it's still a nightmare.

 # HEARING IT
 "Holloway Jail," from the excellent, excellent 1971 <em><a href="https://open.spotify.com/album/1M0S5V7Vw0DIwPP8AeCXfJ">Muswell Hillbillies</a></em>